-Dim - Dimensions VD - Virtual

-Display

-FF - Force Feedback CV - CAVE

-HMD - Head Mounted Diplay CK - Cockpit for Virtual Reality

-VH - Virtual Hands
+Dim - Dimensions, VD - Virtual Display, FF - Force Feedback, CV - CAVE, HMD - Head Mounted Diplay, CK - Cockpit for Virtual Reality, VH - Virtual Hands, TA - Time of Adjustment, VS - Virtual Stick, X - yes / no

-of Adjustment

-VS - Virtual Stick

-X/- - yes /

-Table 2.
-Overview of costs

-6. CONCLUSION
+6. CONCLUSIONS

 From the performed comparation all models related to 3D virtual environment.
 Also, in each of these models user view is directed to the virtual display or virtual workbench, with the exception of the model of L. Vogelmeier which included also cockpit for virtual reality.
 In most models is used HMD and equipment appropriate for each model.
 But an important characteristic is that only two models had force feedback in contact with objects in the virtual environment.
 Another important element in these models is a time of adaptation by the user.
 From performed analysis model of M. Rorke is the easiest for using and can be used after 10 minutes of exercise.
 All models have a similar price in the market which is around 3000 EUR excluding model of L. Vogelmeier which is very expensive due to the complexity of the system and the high performance it has.